Strong rate of convergence of the Euler scheme for SDEs with irregular drift driven by Levy noise

 The rest of the paper is organized as follows.
 Our main result concerning the $L_p$ convergence of the numerical scheme is formulated in \cref{S:main}.
 Examples of L\'evy processes satisfying the assumptions of the convergence theorem are given in \cref{Sec:ex}.
 A number of technical tools needed for the proofs are collected in \cref{S:Prel}.
 The main results are proved in \cref{S:proofs}, whilst the proofs of some technical auxiliary statements are placed in the Appendix.

-\textbf{Acknowledgements.} OB has received funding from the DFG Research Unit FOR~2402.
+\textbf{Acknowledgements.} The authors are grateful to Randolf Altmeyer and Mark Podolskij for very helpful discussions regarding approximation of additive functionals of a L\'evy process, and to Khoa L\^e for many useful conversations and for bringing to our attention the articles \cite{GK14,GKK15}.
+We would like to thank the referees for their helpful comments and feedback.
+OB has received funding from the DFG Research Unit FOR~2402 and is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy --- The Berlin Mathematics Research Center MATH+ (EXC-2046/1, project ID: 390685689, sub-project EF1-22).
 MG was funded by the Austrian Science Fund (FWF) Stand-Alone programme P 34992.
 The project has been conceived during the stay of the authors at the Hausdorff Research Institute for Mathematics (HIM), Bonn.
-Significant progress on the project has been achieved during the visits of the authors to TU Wien and Mathematisches Forschungsinstitut Oberwolfach (mini-workshop 2207c).
+Significant progress on the project has been achieved during the visits of the authors to TU Wien, Mathematisches Forschungsinstitut Oberwolfach (mini-workshop 2207c), and Universit\`a degli Studi di Torino.
 We would like to thank all these institutions and their staff for providing excellent working conditions, support, and hospitality.